Square in Square Quilted Placemat Pattern

 My Top Tips for Foundation Paper Piecing:

-1. When you start with your first piece, use EPP glue to secure the first piece to the paper.
-This ensures the fabric lays nice and flat and you don’t have to worry about pins getting in the way.
+• When you start with your first piece, use EPP glue to secure the first piece of the paper.
+This ensures the fabric lays nice and flat, and you don’t have to worry about pins getting in the way.
 Genius.

-2. Use a small rotary cutter.
-This makes life SO much easier as you have more control, precision, and accuracy.
+• Use a small rotary cutter.
+This will make life much easier, as you will have more control and precision.
 Trust me!

-3. I can’t recommend an ‘Add a Quarter’ ruler highly enough.
-The ridge on it allows it to nest in nicely over the paper, allowing you to cut an accurate 1/4” seam every time.
+• I can’t recommend an ‘Add a Quarter’ ruler highly enough.
+Its ridge allows it to nest nicely over the paper, allowing you to cut an accurate 1/4” seam every time.

 Step One: Create the Quilt Blocks

-Take your 4 center triangles and add them one at a time, pressing and trimming as you go.
+• Add your four center triangles one at a time, pressing and trimming as you go.

-Next, add the 4 outer triangles to complete the outer square and finish your first economy block.
+• Next, add the four outer triangles to complete the outer square and finish your first economy block.

 Step Two: Assemble the Quilt Blocks

-Repeat to make all 4 economy blocks.
-Stitch the top two together then the bottom two together.
-I pressed my seams open for this bit as I found it laid flatter and we want everything nice and flat.
-Sew the pairs together to create a block of 4.
+• Repeat to make all four economy blocks.
+Stitch the top two together and the bottom two together.
+I pressed my seams open for this bit as I found it laid flatter, and we wanted everything nice and flat.
+Sew the pairs together to create a block of four.

-Carefully remove the papers, using tweezers to help you if some of the paper is caught in the stitching.
+• Carefully remove the paper, using tweezers to help if some of the paper is caught in the stitching.

 Step Three: Quilting

-Lay the backing right side up, and place the patchwork right side down.
-Next place the batting on top.
+• Lay the backing right side up, and place the patchwork down.
+Next, place the batting on top.

-Use binding clips to hold all three layers together.
-Leave a 5” gap for turning, and stitch using a generous 1/4” seam all the way around the edge.
+• Use binding clips to hold all three layers together.
+Leave a 5” gap for turning, and stitch using a generous 1/4” seam around the edge.

-Turn right side out and clip the corners.
-Iron flat using your preferred product of choice to achieve a flat finish.
+• Turn the right side out and clip the corners.
+Iron flat using your preferred product to achieve a flat finish.
 Use a small slip stitch in a matching thread to close the gap.

 Finishing:

-Now we are going to quilt it, to hold all three layers together and to add more interest.
-But we don’t want to have lots of loose ends to tie in so we are going to use a ladder formation, stitching vertically down the line, then stitching approximately three stitches across, and then back up.
+• Now, we are going to quilt it to hold all three layers together and add more interest.
+But we don’t want to have lots of loose ends to tie in, so we are going to use a ladder formation: stitch vertically down the line, then stitch approximately three stitches across, and then back up.

-By using a continuous quilting line we only have to tie off at the beginning and end which is much easier!
+• Using a continuous quilting line, we only have to tie it off at the beginning and end, which is much easier!

 Tips for Quilting the Placemats:

-My top tips for the quilting would be to use a walking foot, as this helps feed the three layers through your machine evenly, and I like to use a long stitch length, up to about 4.0, as this gives a really nice finish.
+• My top tips for quilting are to use a walking foot, which helps feed the three layers through your machine evenly, and a long stitch length, up to about 4.0, which gives a really nice finish.
 Once you’ve quilted your placemat, tie off the ends and sew them in.

 About the Maker: